LelsersLasers/Notes/History/Notes.md

     - The poor whites could now say:
         - I am different that the slaves
         - Part of the group that has rich people

+## Homework Questions - 9/3

+1. What makes 1619 such a momentous year both for Jamestown and for American history?

+In 1619, the first Africans arrived in Virginia.
+They came as unwilling slaves who were stolen from their homes.
+It marked the start of imported slavery that still has impact today.
+Also in that year, the General Assembly (the House of Burgesses) met for the first time, marking the beginnings of representative government in the colonies.
+(And the first women arrived in Jamestown in 1619.)

+2. What, according to this article, makes American slavery unique from its global counterparts?

+Slavery was permanent and hereditary.
+Childern inherited their parents status so they were enslaved at birth.

+3. Knowing what you know now about the history of slavery in America – from the horrendous cruelty of slavery itself to the horrors of the Civil War to the continued civil rights abuses and racism it spawned even after its abolition – what would you have done as a member of Jamestown to try to avert this history from coming to fruition?

+I think it would have been hard to change things.
+Looking back on it, we now know much more than the people at the time.
+Also, the people at that time were looking for profits and did not care about the well being of "other" (as in not their people) people.
+I think the best chance for changing the course of history would be to educate people before the imported slaves arrive that those people are still people.

+## Homework Questions - 9/4

+1. What about Benjamin Franklin’s life do you find most interesting or intriguing?

+2. Is there anything about his life that surprised you, perhaps even scandalized you?

+3. Of his many achievements, which do you consider Benjamin Franklin’s greatest and why?